lasseufpa/5gm-lidar/README.md

 15/09/2018  17:56       225.796.096 episodedata_simul45_flat_new_marcus.db
 ```

-Make sure you are using the right episode.db and edit convert5gmv1ToChannels.py
+Make sure you are using the right episodedata.db and edit convert5gmv1ToChannels.py
 to indicate e.g. the output folder.
-If it is .\insitedata you may want to delete
+If it is `.\insitedata` you may want to delete
 all files before creating new (old files would be overwritten but if there are
 less new files than older, you may mix files from 2 distinct simulations in
 the same folder):

-del .\insitedata\*
+`del .\insitedata\*`
-mkdir .\insitedata
+`mkdir .\insitedata`

-python convert5gmv1ToChannels.py
+`python convert5gmv1ToChannels.py`

 Recall that episode.db knows how many rays were obtained (sometimes a number smaller than the maximum of e.g. 25 rays), and
 the arrays saved by the script will use NaN when the number of rays is smaller than the maximum.